cerkut/wpAudioPlugin/README.md

 3. myFilePan (mixdown to mono)
 4. myFileMix (mix with an audio file)
 5. myOsc (use another audio object, accessors)
-6. myModulator: AM/Ring Modulation with =audioOscillator= class.
+6. myModulator: AM/Ring Modulation with audioOscillator class.
 GUI: Checkbox.